 Academic stress is a widespread problem that affects many students, causing psychological distress.
 The primary purpose of this study was to find out the mediating role of the classroom environment between social skills and academic stress among the college students.
 This research utilized a quantitative non-experimental descriptive-correlational research design that suggests mediation analysis in the analysis of the relationships and mediating influence of the classroom environment on the relation between social skills and academic stress among college students.
 The respondents of this study were 353 college students.
 Stratified random sampling procedure was utilized to select respondents from the students of the Local College in the Municipality of Santo Tomas.
 The statistical tools used in this study were Mean, Pearson R and Path Analysis.
 The information was gathered from the respondents using three adapted survey questionnaires.
 The study’s findings demonstrated that social skills, academic stress and classroom environment have a descriptive level of high.
 Furthermore, there was a significant interrelationship between the three variables.
 It was revealed that there is a significant partial mediation of the classroom environment on the relationship between social skills and academic stress among college students.
 The study will be beneficial to the Commission on Higher Education (CHED), School administration, Teachers, Parents, and Students.
 The Commission on Higher Education (CHED) may prioritize students' social development by offering lectures, seminars, physical activities, and field trips.
 On the other hand, educational institutions may foster inclusive and dynamic learning spaces where students can freely participate and collaborate.
 School Administrators may implement initiatives that create a positive learning environment.
 Future researchers are encouraged to explore various factors affecting student engagement, including motivation, classroom dynamics, and the role of digital learning tools.

-Keywords: academic stress, classroom environment, social skills, mediation analysis, college students, Philippines
+Keywords: academic stress, classroom environment, social skills, mediation analysis, college students, Philippines.

-INTRODUCTION
+1. INTRODUCTION

-Background Of The Study
+1.1 Background of the Study

 Academic stress is a complex phenomenon significantly affecting global university students’ well-being and academic performance (Pérez-Jorge et al., 2024).
 It is defined as the psychological and emotional strain resulting from the demands of academic responsibilities (Berdida et al., 2023).
 Academic stress significantly impacts the mental health and academic performance of college students, often resulting in anxiety and depression (Barbayannis et al., 2022; Khadka, 2024).
 College students are exposed to novel academic stressors, such as an extensive academic course load, substantial studying, time management, classroom competition, financial concerns, familial pressures, and adapting to a new environment (Karyotaki et al., 2020; Iqra, 2024).
 Matthew and Simon (2024) highlight its widespread prevalence; they also note its potential to develop resilience and self-regulation in students.
 According to the World Mental Health Report released in June 2022, 28% increase in major depressive disorder cases in 2022, with 246 million people affected globally.
 Given the rising prevalence and severe individual and societal consequences of depression, such as impaired academic performance, increased dropout rates, reduced productivity, and academic expectations, extensive research underscores the strong link between academic stress and depression (Giota & Gustafsson, 2021; Versteeg & Kappe, 2021; Alsubaie et al., 2020).